exoplatform/exo-documentation/docs/Configuration.rst

 .. note:: The following values are accepted: fullname, lastname or firstname.

-You can also define the sort direction; ASC or DESC by defining this parameter in :ref:`exo.properties <Configuration.ConfigurationOverview>` file:
+You can also define the sort direction (ASC for ascending or DESC for descending) with this parameter in :ref:`exo.properties <Configuration.ConfigurationOverview>` file:

 ::